 The leaves are changing and greatness is brewing this fall in Reno Tahoe.
 Check out these local breweries with must-try, fall-inspired beers.
 There are dozens of local breweries and distilleries offering established favorites and seasonal specialties.

 For Nevada’s oldest brewery, Great Basin Brewing Company, the start of fall means it’s time for beers inspired by the changing seasons.
-Truckee River Red, named in honor of the river that brings fresh Sierra water to the brewery, delivers a caramel sweetness with a slightly dry and crisp finish, making it a perfect pairing for a fall evening.
+Their Oktoberfest is a Marzen-style lager brewed with Weyermann malt from Germany.
+Some of their year-round beers are also ideal choices in the fall.
+The Truckee River Red, named in honor of the river that brings fresh Sierra water to the brewery, delivers a caramel sweetness with a slightly dry and crisp finish, making it a perfect pairing for a fall evening.
 Inspired by cool nights spent around a campfire with friends, the Firelit Haze Hazy IPA is rich in hoppiness without the bitterness.
 Crack one open around a bonfire and let the stories begin!
-A returning seasonal favorite is the Deathwish APA, a collaboration with Moment Skis that pays homage to Moment’s skis of the same name.
-Both the beer and the skis claim to be light and nimble, yet deceptively powerful.
-We suggest you try it for yourself to see if you agree!
 Try these at either of Great Basin Brewing Company’s locations in Reno or Sparks.

 Pigeon Head Brewery, Reno’s first lager brewery, offers several year-round favorites as well as a regular rotation of seasonal beers.
 This fall, we recommend the Red Rye Lager, a hybrid German rye lager, or the Silver Sage Pale Ale, a Nevada-inspired beer with hints of citrus and sage.
-For a true autumnal beer drinking experience, check out their Oktoberfest or their Oatis Redding Oatmeal Cookie Red Ale, on tap and in 4-packs while supplies last.
+For a true autumnal beer drinking experience, check out their Oktoberfest, available in their tap room, or to-go in 4-packs, Crowlers, Growlers and kegs.